boegel/easybuild-wiki/Home.md

 ### SC'12 / PyHPC

-EasyBuild was actively promoted at Supercomputing'2012 in Salt Lake City during Birds-of-a-Feather sessions, the PyHPC workhsop and the exhibit.
+EasyBuild was actively promoted at Supercomputing'2012 in Salt Lake City during Birds-of-a-Feather sessions, the PyHPC workshop and the exhibit.
 Notes are available [[here|SC12 notes]].